woskar/physics/README.md

 # physics

-This repository stores physics exercises and assignments
+This repository stores physics exercises and assignments for the experimental physics lecture PEP3 on Quantumphysics

-- PEP3: Quantumphysics lecture 16/17 (Experimental physics)
-- PAP2: Second laboratory internship